Home > Destinations > Europe > Denmark > Planning a Trip > Regions in Brief

 Zealand

 Home to Denmark's capital, Copenhagen, the island of Zealand draws more visitors than any other region.
 The largest island in Denmark, Zealand is also the wealthiest and most densely populated.
 Other cities include Roskilde, about 30km (19 miles) west of Copenhagen, which is home to a landmark cathedral (burial place of many kings) and a collection of Viking vessels discovered in a fjord.
 In the medieval town of Køge, witches were burned in the Middle Ages.
-One of the most popular attractions on the island is Helsingør ("Elsinore" in English), about 40km (25 miles) north of Copenhagen, where visitors flock to see "Hamlet's castle."
+One of the most popular attractions on the island is Helsingør ("Elsinore" in English), about 40km (25 miles) north of Copenhagen, where visitors flock to visit "Hamlet's castle."
 Off the southeast corner of the island lies the island of Møn, home to Møns Klint, an expanse of white cliffs that rises sharply out of the Baltic.

 Jutland